 River Level Data: This table is specifically designed to show levels from telemetered gauging stations in the whole state and indicate their status.
 It has links to specific plots and information for the stations.
 Further explanation on its layout is available below;

-Rainfall Data: This table is specifically designed to show data from DoW telemetered rainfall stations.
+Rainfall Data: This table is specifically designed to show data from DWER telemetered rainfall stations.
 It has links to specific plots and information for the stations;

 2. Level Reporting (Stage)